The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 CVE-2025-4978: Netgear DGND3700 Auth Bypass Vulnerability

-CVE-2025-4978 is an authentication bypass flaw in Netgear DGND3700 firmware affecting the Basic Authentication component.
-Attackers can exploit this remotely to gain unauthorized access.
-This article covers technical details, affected versions, impact analysis, and mitigation strategies.
+CVE-2025-4978 is an authentication bypass flaw in Netgear DGND3700 Firmware affecting the Basic Authentication component.
+Attackers can remotely exploit this critical issue.
+This article covers technical details, affected versions, impact assessment, and mitigation strategies.

 CVE-2025-4978 Overview